mynodebtc/mynode/README.md

 ## Install on Existing System (beta)
 To setup a new device on a supported platform that is already running Linux (Raspi4, RockPi 4, RockPro64, PC, ...), you can run two simple commands.

-First, install a debian-based operating system.
+First, install Debian - last tested with the Debian 10.11 (Buster) images.

 Second, login and run these two commands.